github/opensource.guide/sustaining/best-practices.md

 If you want to get a little more advanced, style guides and linters can help standardize project contributions and make them easier to review and accept.
 However, if your standards are too complicated, they can increase the barriers to contribution, so proceed carefully here and make sure you're only adding just enough rules to make everyone's lives easier.

 Hopefully, you're feeling more empowered to say no, set and enforce rules, and take breaks when you need them.
-In the next section, we'll talk about how you can leverage your community to grow a sustainable project.
+Now it's time to think about how you can leverage your community to grow a sustainable project.

 ## Further reading